Nikon D700 vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D700 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the D700 and RX1R II can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Is the Nikon D700 better than the Sony RX1R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.